-Consumer demand is growing and Australia has the capacity to be the global leaders in the protein/plant-based meat industry.
-It really would be sad if we didn’t reach that potential for some reason or if people didn’t allow themselves access to the full information.
+Consumer demand is growing, and Australia has the capacity to be the global leaders in the protein/plant-based meat industry.
+It really would be sad if we didn’t reach that potential for some reason, or if people didn’t allow themselves to access to the full information.

 How do you organise your days?

 I’m non-traditional in how I approach my days, always have been, even pre-Covid!